untitaker/mastodon-list-bot/README.md

 "machine-readable configuration" is still there.
 There can currently however only be one `#` in the name.

-List clauses can not be composed, so creating a list of mutuals who haven't posted in a week is not possible right now.
+List clauses can be composed:

+* `#last_status_at>1d & mutuals` -- contains all mutuals who haven't posted in a day or more.

 ## Using the bot as a service